Get an annual AARP membership for only $9. Offer ends 12/11.

 Jeff Hoyt Jeff Hoyt Editor in Chief

 If you’re a proud owner of a new pair of hearing aids, congrats!
-In addition to improving your listening experience, hearing aids have been shown to improve brain function and memory in older Though there are many benefits to wearing hearing aids, we also know they aren’t exactly cheap.
+In addition to improving your listening experience, hearing aids have been shown to improve brain function and memory in older adults.
+Though there are many benefits to wearing hearing aids, we also know they aren’t exactly cheap.
 To reap all the benefits of your investment, it is essential to properly place and remove your hearing aids.

-We’ve rounded up some tips and tricks to putting in and removing your BTE, ITE, and IIC hearing aids.
+We’ve rounded up some tips and tricks for putting in and removing your BTE, ITE, and IIC hearing aids.
 Getting your hearing aids in and out of your ear will become second nature in no time!

 FYI: